SkaillZ/ubernet/README.md

 SyncedValues are variables that are synchronized over the network. **Changes to SyncedValues are only sent if they have been changed by the entity’s owner.**

 Derive from `MonoNetworkComponent.Synced` to use SyncedValues.
-RPCs are also supported.
+To use both SyncedValues and RPCs, inherit from `MonoNetworkComponent.SyncedRpc`.

 SyncedValues are created by passing generic types.
 All serializable types are supported (see [Serialization](#Serialization)).